hirotoshi8/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

 The code for making predictions on my final model is located in `Output Top 5 Softmax Probabilities For Each Image Found on the Web` of `P3.ipynb`.

-#### For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were

 #### In 5 German traffic signals, the top five soft max probabilities are: